M.2: Form factors and keying

 M.2 keying notches in B and M positions, with visible pin offset on each side of the module.

 Size examples of M.2 SSDs.
 The first two digits indicate width, the rest length in millimeters (e.g., 22110 = 22 mm wide × 110 mm long).
 Not all devices support every size.

 The M.2 standard is based on the mSATA standard, which uses the existing PCI Express Mini Card (Mini PCIe) form factor and connector.
 M.2 adds the possibility of larger printed circuit boards (PCBs), allowing longer modules and double-sided component population.
 Consequently, M.2 SSD modules can provide double the storage capacity within the footprint of an mSATA device.

 M.2 modules are rectangular, with an edge connector on one side and a semicircular mounting hole at the center of the opposite edge.
 The edge connector has 75 positions with up to 67 pins, employing a 0.5 mm pitch and offsetting the pins on opposing sides of the PCB from each other.
 Each pin on the connector is rated for up to 50 V and 0.5 A, while the connector itself is specified to endure 60 mating cycles.
-However, many M.2 slots (Socket 1, 2 and 3) found on motherboards only provide up to 3.3 V power.
+M.2 slots provide 3.3 V and 1.8 V power pins, but NSGFF (M.3) slots extend this with 12 V power.

+M.2 SATA and NVMe SSDs use different connector keying.
+M.2 SATA SSDs typically use a B-key connector, while M.2 NVMe SSDs typically use an M-key connector.
+Some SSDs support both SATA and PCIe/NVMe interfaces and use a B+M-key connector.